Make an Appointment

 Note: You don’t need to send a finished document to receive feedback.
 We will review or discuss documents at any point in their creation, including how to get started or getting some help understanding assignment guidelines and expectations.

 Have a quick question about structure, grammar, understanding your assignment details, citation, or any other writing issue?
 Have a deadline coming up and need another set of eyes on part of your draft?
-The Writing Centre’s Synchronous Daily Drop-in sessions may be just what you need.
-Held every weekday from 1:00-2:00 PM (Atlantic Time), the Daily Drop-in offers students the opportunity to have a short, synchronous conversation with a writing tutor without pre-booking an appointment.
+The Writing Centre’s Synchronous fall and winter Daily Drop-in sessions may be just what you need.
+Held every fall and winter weekday from 1:00-2:00 PM (Atlantic Time), the Daily Drop-in offers students the opportunity to have a short, synchronous conversation with a writing tutor without pre-booking an appointment.
 Sessions are assigned on a first-come/first-served basis.
+For quick questions in the spring/summer term, please email firstname.lastname@example.org and we would be happy to set up a chat!

 Example assignments we can help with